-Karthik Duraisamy, an assistant professor of Aerospace Engineering and an MICDE-affiliated faculty member, is part of a research project developing a better description of air turbulence that won a $1.6 million award from NASA.
+Karthik Duraisamy, an Assistant Professor of Aerospace Engineering and a MICDE-affiliated faculty member, is part of a research project developing a better description of air turbulence that won a $1.6 million award from NASA.

 A snapshot from a simulation of a charge-discharge process in a lithium-ion battery, based on an experimentally obtained microstructure.
-Courtesy of Katsuyo Thornton, associate professor, Materials Science and Engineering and Applied Physics.
+Courtesy of Katsuyo Thornton, Professor, Materials Science and Engineering and Applied Physics.

 Modeling the collapse response of a 10-story building.
-Courtesy of Sherif El-Tawil, professor and associate department chair, Civil and Environmental Engineering.
+Courtesy of Sherif El-Tawil, Professor and Associate Chair of Civil and Environmental Engineering.

 MICDE is the focal point for simulation-based engineering and science at the University of Michigan.

 Snapshot of a 2D atmospheric model simulation showing a developing wave that is dynamically tracked by a block-structured and adaptive cubed-sphere computational mesh.
-Courtesy of Christiane Jablonowski, associate professor, AOSS.
+Courtesy of Christiane Jablonowski, Associate Professor, CLaSP.

 Image of a numerical simulation of Saturn’s magnetosphere and the Cassini spacecraft trajectory which shows a comparison of boundary crossings observed and modeled.
-Courtesy Darren De Zeeuw, associate research scientist, Center for Space and Environment Modeling, AOSS.
+Courtesy Darren De Zeeuw, Associate Research Scientist, Center for Space and Environment Modeling, CLaSP.

 - Posted on